Water Damage Restoration Cost in Kansas City, Missouri (2026 Guide)

 Frequently Asked Questions

 Water damage restoration in Kansas City typically costs between $1,150 and $6,900, with most homeowners spending around $3,100 for a mid-size project.
-Minor water extraction and drying jobs can run as low as $598–$1,891, while extensive structural damage from Missouri River flooding or major storm events can push costs to $15,000–$25,000 or more.
-Labor rates locally run $23–$64 per hour, which keeps Kansas City pricing below many coastal metro areas for comparable work.
+Minor extraction and drying jobs land at the low end, while a fully finished basement flooded with contaminated water can exceed the top of the range once demolition, disinfection and rebuild are included.
+Midwest labor rates keep Kansas City pricing below many coastal metro areas for comparable work.

 Does homeowners insurance in Missouri cover water damage?

-What is the mold risk after water damage in Kansas City?
+What causes most water damage in Kansas City?

 Get a Free Estimate from a Kansas City Contractor